alirezamirian/visular/README.md

-visular is a javascript diagramming solution based on AngularJS
+Visular is a javascript diagramming toolkit based on AngularJS

-it provides you with a set of directives and services...
+It provides you with a set of directives and services...

+#Why?

+#Features